sumiya-kuroda/WarpedVisualStim/README.md

 1. Most image analysis parameters are defined as number of pixels, not microns.
 2. Works in windows, but not fully tested on Mac and Linux.
 3. You can delete conda env with `conda remove --name warpedvisualstim --all`.
+4. You can launch PsychoPy GUI by simply running `psychopy` but ***only when you use Windows cmd***.
+For whatever reason, it does not work with Git bash.